lvmor/grow/README.md

 Changes I would make to this project if I continued to work on it:

-- create a mobile app
+- Create a mobile app
-- refactor and use REACT
+- Add data visualization chart for #pages and date
-- add reminders feature
+- Add reminders feature

 ---